 The TCP Tunnel is a useful tool for looking at the SOAP messages that are exchanged between a client and a server.
-The ANT build file (see "Sample Ant File" on page 246) has a target for starting the tunnel.
+The ANT build file (see "Sample Ant File" on page 272) has a target for starting the tunnel.
 Once the tunnel starts you need to enter the port on which the tunnel will listen, and the host/port of the remote Web service.
 The default settings cause the tunnel to listen on port 9999 and connect to a service running on localhost port 8080.
-The client program (see "Developing a Java Client" on page 240) uses the first command line parameter to set the ENDPOINT ADDRESS PROPERTY.
-Using the default values, you can run the client using the ant -Durl=http://localhost:9999/IDMProv/provisioning/service run
+The client program (see "Developing a Java Client" on page 266) uses the first command line parameter to set the ant -Durl=http://localhost:9999/IDMProv/provisioning/service run

-ENDPOINT_ADDRESS_PROPERTY.
+ENDPOINT\ADDRESS\PROPERTY.
 Using the default values, you can run the client using the following command, after starting the tunnel:

-Figure 11-4 shows the TCP tunnel with a request SOAP message in the left panel and the message in the right panel.
+Figure 20-4 shows the TCP tunnel with a request SOAP message in the left panel and the message in the right panel.

-Figure 11-4 TCP Tunnel
+Figure 20-4 TCP Tunnel